Kaltroniz/Interactive-A-Pathfinding-Visualizer-with-Pygame/README.md

 ```
 ---

-## 🧠 How It Works
+## 🧠 A* Algorithm Execution

--**Grid Creation**
-  Initializes a 2D grid where each cell is a Spot object with position, color, and neighbor      tracking.

--**User Interaction**

-  -Left‑click: place start, end, or walls

-  -Right‑click: erase

-  -Spacebar: run A*

-  -C: clear grid

--**A* Algorithm Execution**

-  -Maintain g_score, h_score (Manhattan), and f_score = g + h.
+- Maintain g_score, h_score (Manhattan), and f_score = g + h.

-  -Use a priority queue to pick the lowest‑f node each step.
+- Use a priority queue to pick the lowest‑f node each step.

-  -Update neighbor scores and track predecessors in came_from.
+- Update neighbor scores and track predecessors in came_from.

--**Path Reconstruction**
+---

+## Path Reconstruction
   Backtrack from the end node via the came_from map to draw the shortest path.

 ---

-##📐 Heuristic Function
+## 📐 Heuristic Function

 ```python
 Copy